-- For patients receiving hemodialysis or with other immunocompromising conditions, use one of the following alternative dosing schedules: (a) Recombivax HB: series of 3 doses (1 mL each) of 40 mcg/mL at 0, 1, and 6 mos, OR (b) Engerix-B: series of 4 doses (2 mL each) as a single 2-mL dose or as two 1-mL doses on a 0-, 1-, - 2-, 6-month schedule.
-The safety and effectiveness of Heplisav-B and PreHevbrio have not been established in adults on hemodialysis. - 2.
-The hepatitis B vaccine series does not need to be restarted, regardless of the time that has elapsed between doses.
+- 1. For patients receiving hemodialysis or with other immunocompromising conditions, use one of the following alternative dosing schedules: (a) Recombivax HB: series of 3 doses (1 mL each) of 40 mcg/mL at 0, 1, and 6 mos, OR (b) Engerix-B: series of 4 doses (2 mL each) as a single 2-mL dose or as two 1-mL doses on a 0-, 1-, 2-, 6-month schedule.
+The safety and effectiveness of Heplisav-B has not been established in adults on hemodialysis. - 2.
+The hepatitis B vaccine series does not need to be restarted, regardless of the time that has elapsed between doses. - 3.
+PreHevbrio (VBI) was withdrawn from the U.S. market in fall 2024 for business reasons.
+All properly administered doses are valid.
+An incomplete 3-dose series may be completed with any age-appropriate HepB product.
+If two doses of Heplisav-B are used, the interval between doses is 4 weeks.